-I rang the small bell hanging near the entry, and Ate Jill greeted with me with a warm hug and a huge smile.
-She was a tall woman with curly hair, a lay sister who staffed the store of religious articles, and helped the out-sister, Sr. Grace manage the area outside the cloister.
+I rang the small bell hanging near the entry and Ate Jee greeted with me with a warm hug and a huge smile.
+She was a tall woman with curly hair, a lay sister who manned the store of religious articles and helped the out-sister manage the area outside the cloister.

-"Come, I'll tell Mother Elizabeth you're here.
-They should be done with the mid-day prayer."
+“Come, I’ll tell Mother Superior you’re here.
+They should be done with the mid-day prayer.”
 She led me to the waiting area for visitors and closed the door.

 I sat with my backpack on my lap.
-I had everything I needed in the small bag: the breviary, Bible, a week's supply of underwear, a pair of rubber slippers, and basic toiletries.
-I wouldn't need much.
-What freedom to be rid of all superfluous things.
+I had everything I needed in the small bag: the breviary, Bible, a week’s supply of underwear, a pair of rubber slippers, and basic toiletries.
+I wouldn’t be needing much.
+What a freedom to be rid of all superfluous things.

 For the past months when I had stayed in the comfort of my home, Papa and Mama watched me with pain as I slept on the floor with just a woven mat.
 I had refused to sleep on the big soft bed.

 “I have to get used to hard floor, Papa.
 Mother Superior told me that they didn’t have a mattress in the convent.”